Leadership: Clergy & Staff

 Although divorced in 1988, Odie and his former wife cooperatively raised their three children, who are now adults.
 Odie remarried in 2001.

-The Rev. Alanna M. Van Antwerpen, Assistant Rector
+The Rev. Alanna M. Van Antwerpen, Associate Rector

 Alanna spent the greater part of her childhood in Hingham, Massachusetts.
 After graduation from St. Anselm College with a BA in Philosophy, Alanna was a Jesuit Volunteer (comparable to a domestic Peace Corps program) in Santa Rosa, California at a family homeless shelter.
 She then served as a staff member of the Jesuit Volunteer Corps in the Southwest ministering with young adults and doing fund raising and development.
 Alanna worked in hospital fund raising at the California Pacific Medical Center, and university ministry at the University of San Francisco.